justin-mohr/justin-mohr.github.io/_pages/research.md

 	interrupted to study social media’s impact on retail trading.
 It provides evidence consistent with social media platforms spreading fanatical optimism rather than rational beliefs.
-On “outage” days, social media-discussed stocks experience an increase in retail trading volume concentrated in selling during the first 2 hours of the outage.
+On “outage” days, social media-discussed stocks experience an increase in retail trading volume concentrated in selling during the first hour of the outage.
 Social media-discussed stocks experience a price decline that reverses over the next day following the outage.
 These results can be explained by a theoretical model of fanatical optimism and are robust to a battery of alternative